 Individuals that participate in the Medical Expenditure Panel Survey are sampled from the National Health Interview Survey (NHIS).
 When the interviewer arrives at the household address, he/she provides a copy of an advance letter which contains information about the purpose of the NHIS and amount of time the interview will require, as well as verbal consent for survey participation.44 The Medical Expenditure Panel Survey keeps the identity of each individual household member who participates confidential.
 No information that may identify an individual is released to the public without prior consent.
 All personal identifying information is removed before data publication.45

 Individuals that participated in the Behavioral Risk Factor Surveillance System were asked to provide informed consent during the phone interview.
 No personal information was collected, and individual data is kept confidential.52 The Behavioral Risk Factor Surveillance System interview is not being conducted for the purposes of this study.
+Individuals that participate in the American Community Survey are required by the Census Bureau to comply as described by the United States Constitution.
+Individual responses are kept confidential, as data swapping techniques prevent individuals from being identified.
+53

 This research is not considered to meet the definition of human subject research.
 As such, Emory does not require IRB review.